minchulkim87/tmlinktools/README.md

 Note that this tool is still in development, and the primary users are the Data Engineer/Analyst in IP Australia.
 While it is possible for anybody to use this tool, it is recommended that you obtained the already built datasets that IP Australia provides, rather than trying to build your own by using this tool.

+## Requirements

+In addition to Python3, you will need connection to the internet.
+Preferably, you should have at least 32 GB of RAM to process the data.
+It will take a long time for all of the data to catch up to the "current" if you are starting from scratch.
+The daily updates from then on should take a few hours.

 ## How To

 As this is a tool only used by one or two Data Analysts at this point, documentation is not available.